mahmoudmohamedramadan/easy-model/README.md

   - Significantly improved query performance compared to native Laravel.

 - **Straightforward and Unified Syntax:**
   - Provides a unified, consistent syntax for `Query Builder` and `Eloquent Builder`.
+For more details, see [Establish Query](SEARCH.md#establish-query).

 - **Resolved Ambiguous Exception:**
   - Fixes the ambiguous exception that arises when using the same column in both models and their relationships during ordering.